tommyp/tommyp/README.md

 ### 🔭 I’m currently working on:

-I work at [CastRooms](https://castrooms.com/), a new social streaming site for music performers and fans.
-I'm the ~only~ best Engineer in the company, so it's a lot of fun and I'm learning loads.
-In my spare time, I'm working on a side project that's way too early to share.
+I work at [Sona](https://www.getsona.com/), a product for frontline deskless workforces.

 I've built some useful things for myself like [Lineup.fun](https://lineup.fun/), and some silly things, like [Is It Shorts Weather Today](https://www.isitshortsweathertoday.com/).